suwenjiang/pythonWorkspace/README.md

 to admin ags server site in console

-Compare with the previous ways, this one are recommended.
+**Compare with the previous ways, this one are recommended.**

++ BatchPublishService
+ Publish Dynamic Map Server in Batch. please vist (http://swj.me/2015/08/26/batchPublishtools/)for more infomation.